Briann January

-Briann January (born January 11, 1987) is a former American professional basketball player for the Women's National Basketball Association (WNBA) and current assistant coach for the Connecticut Sun.
-After a successful college career at Arizona State University, January was drafted by the Indiana Fever with the sixth overall pick in the 2009 WNBA draft.
+Briann Jolie January (born January 11, 1987) is an American former professional basketball player in the Women's National Basketball Association (WNBA) and current assistant coach for the Indiana Fever of the WNBA.After a successful college career at Arizona State University, January was drafted by the Indiana Fever with the sixth overall pick in the 2009 WNBA draft.
 She has also played for the Phoenix Mercury, the Connecticut Sun, and the Seattle Storm.

-Personal life
+Early life

 Briann Jolie January was born in Spokane, Washington on January 11, 1987, the daughter of Barry, a karate instructor, and Sally, a teacher.
-She has an older sister, Aleisha (Anderson), brother-in-law Calvin, and a younger sister, Kiara.
-She also has a niece, Leilani and two nephews, Caiden and Cord’e.
+She has a younger sister, Kiara.
 January holds a black belt in karate.

-High school

 January was a 2005 graduate of Lewis and Clark High School in Spokane, Washington, earning first-team all-state honors by both the Associated Press and the Seattle Times.
 January served as a team captain in track and field as a senior.
-She won the state high jump title in 2004, with her personal best in the high jump being 5–8.
+She won the state high jump title in 2004, with her personal best in the high jump being 5'8".
 Led Lewis and Clark to a 25–3 record and an appearance in the state semifinals as a senior, averaging 13 points a game in her final season, and was team MVP and assists leader in each of her four seasons.

 College career

 January attended Arizona State University for four seasons.
 As a freshman, January was named to the Pac-10's 2006 All-Freshman Team after a season in which she finished first on the team in both assists (86) and steals (46).
 The 86 assists represented the second-highest total ever for a Sun Devil freshman.
 When January was a sophomore she earned All-Pac-10 Honorable Mention honors for a season in which she finished No. 3 in the Pac-10 in steals (2.1 per game), No. 4 in assists (4.0 per game), No. 4 in assist-to-turnover ratio (1.67) and No. 6 in free throw percentage (81.7).
-In her final season as a Sun Devil, January set the school's single-season record for 3-point field goals (65).
-She also tied the school's single-game record with seven 3-pointers in ASU's win at UC Davis on December 3.
+In her final season as a Sun Devil, January set the school's single-season record for three-point field goals (65).
+She also tied the school's single-game record with seven three-pointers in ASU's win at UC Davis on December 3.
 After four seasons as a Sun Devil, January is the only player in school history to lead the team in steals and assists four straight years.

 Entering her senior season at Arizona State in 2008, January appeared on a regional cover of Sports Illustrated with fellow Sun Devil and future NBA star James Harden.